Bouc–Wen model of hysteresis: Two-degree-of-freedom generalization

 since this equation is valid for any value of $\theta$, the hysteretic restoring displacement is isotropic.

 Wang and Wen modification

 Wang and Wen (1998) suggested the following expression to account for the asymmetric peak restoring force:

 where $\textstyle \phi$ is an additional parameter, to be determined.

 Asymmetrical hysteresis

 Asymmetric hysteretical curves appear due to the asymmetry of the mechanical properties of the tested element, of the geometry or of both.
-Song and Der Kiureghian (2006) proposed the following function for modelling those asymmetric curves:
+Song and Der Kiureghian (2006) observed that the hysteresis loops are often affected not only by the signs of the velocity $\dot{u}(t)$ and the hysteretic displacement $z(t)$ but also by the sign of the displacement $u(t)$, because the hysteretic behaviour of a structural element in tension can be different from that in compression.
+Therefore, Song and Der Kiureghian (2006) proposed the following function for modelling those asymmetric curves: